 At some point in life, your loved one may not be able to make their own decisions.
 They may require you to make decisions for them and although it’s a difficult situation to think about, it can be made easier through planning ahead.
-If your loved one can no longer make decisions regarding health or financial matters, it may be time to put a power of attorney in place.
+If your loved one may soon be unable to make decisions regarding health or financial matters, it may be time to put a power of attorney in place.

-Power of attorney is a legal document which gives a person the authority to take care of the finances of someone who no longer can.
+Power of attorney is a legal document that gives a person the authority to take care of the finances of someone who no longer can.
 It could be that they have become incapacitated or are in hospital temporarily and need help keeping their affairs in order.

 This legal document can only be set up when someone still has ‘mental capacity’.
 The Mental Capacity Act 2005 says a person is unable to make a decision if they are unable to do one of the following: understand information relevant to a decision, retain that information long enough to make the decision, use or weigh that information, or communicate the decision.

 Do I need Power of Attorney?

 If your loved one loses mental capacity and there is no power of attorney in place, you will have to apply through the courts to become a ‘deputy’, which can be a long and expensive process.
 Instead, urge your loved one to nominate a trusted person before it’s too late by setting up power of attorney.

 Your loved one can nominate one or more individuals to act on their behalf and it’s important to remember that the document can only be set up while your loved one still has mental capacity; once they’ve lost capacity it’s then too late.

 Types of Power of Attorney

 There are three different types of power of attorney: